-There is a \$40.00 fee for express mail.

-- There is a \$15.00 fee for electronic deposit (ACH). - Any delivery fee is non-refundable and will be deducted from the withdrawal amount. - Express delivery will occur Monday through Friday, with no signature required.
+- There is a \$40.00 fee for each type of check (pretax and Roth) sent to you by express mail. - There is a \$15.00 fee for each type of deposit (pretax and Roth) sent by electronic deposit (ACH). - Any delivery fee is non-refundable and will be deducted from the withdrawal amount. - Express delivery will occur Monday through Friday, with no signature required.